-- 1.1 The application seeks full planning permission for a single storey rear extension with glass link to the main building. - 1.2 The proposed extension would measure to a width of 9.7m, and would extend to a total depth of 7.1m from the rear elevation of the dwelling.
+- 1.1 The application seeks Listed Building Consent for a single storey rear extension with glass link, and removal of internal partition. - 1.2 The proposed extension would measure to a width of 9.7m, and would extend to a total depth of 7.1m from the rear elevation of the dwelling.
 The proposal would incorporate a half-hipped roof extending to a height of 5m, slightly set down from the ridgeline of the main dwelling. - 1.3 The main bulk of the proposed extension would be set back from the host dwelling, and connected by a glazed link to a depth of 2m.
-The proposal would be finished in timber cladding, with clay tiles to the roof.
+The proposal would be finished in timber cladding, with clay tiles to the roof. - 1.4 Internally, a partition between the bedroom and dining room would be removed as part of the proposal, with the retention of a nib adjacent to the fireplace.